 Is everything the same texture?

-For example, a Thanksgiving dinner comprised of turkey, mashed potato, dinner roll, and roasted cauliflower is the same color, and everything has a soft consistency.
+For example, a Thanksgiving dinner comprised of turkey, mashed potato, dinner roll, and roasted cauliflower is the same bland beige color, and everything has a soft consistency.

-Make it more appetizing by mixing up the colors and textures.
-Include a green vegetable to brighten the menu and add a bit of crunch.
+Make it visually appetizing by mixing up the colors and textures.
+Include a colorful mix of roasted or grilled vegetables to brighten up the table and add some crunch.

 Are the recipes easy?

-Before you find out too late when in the middle of preparing the meal, consider the difficulty level of the recipes.
-It’s best not to try out a bunch of new, complicated recipes on your guests.
-Instead, when you cook for a large crowd, stick to dishes you know how to make that you’re comfortable making and have a good idea of how long they take to cook.
+Before you discover in the middle of preparing the meal, consider the difficulty level of all the recipes.
+Save testing out new, complicated recipes on your guests for another day.
+Stick to sides that you’re comfortable making and have a good idea of how long they take to cook.

-But, if you’re up for a challenge and everyone is up for something different this year, use the opportunity to try something new.
-You may want to test out the recipe ahead of time on your family.
-Get feedback and tweak the ingredients and timing if necessary.
+If you’re up for a challenge and everyone is up for something different this year, test a new recipe ahead of time with friends or family.
+Get feedback and tweak the ingredients and timing for the holiday.